-The Board of Fire Commissioners for Camano Island Fire and Rescue passed a resolution asking voters to approve a 25-cent fire levy lid lift during the November General Election.
-If approved by voters, funding would be used to hire two firefighters to reduce response times, replace aging apparatus, and maintain facilities.
+The Board of Fire Commissioners for Camano Island Fire and Rescue asked voters to approve a 25-cent fire levy lid lift during the November 2017 General Election.
+Funding will be used to hire two firefighters to reduce response times, replace aging apparatus, and maintain facilities.

 Call volumes have increased almost 29% in five years, and more growth is expected for the island.
 More calls mean added costs for personnel, apparatus, maintenance, fuel, equipment, and other supplies.
 In contrast, the Fire District is limited to a 1% revenue increase per year by state law.
 Revenue is not keeping up with the demand for emergency service in our community.

 We have a plan to meet the increasing need for emergency services.
 We recently completed a Strategic Plan that identifies how we will meet the emergency service needs of our community over the next 10 years.
 Short-term, we need to add two firefighters during peak call hours to reduce response times and improve our ability to respond to multiple emergencies.
 Long-term, the plan calls for replacing aging apparatus (such as engines, ambulances and water tenders) that are past their usable lives and maintaining our facilities.